How to make budget friendly Pattern Weights.

 Make a mini-spray booth from a cardboard box

-DIY spray booth
+DIY spray booth – using a cardboard box

 • Spray some spray adhesive onto the tops of your pucks

-• adhere one of the circles to the top of each puck.
+• Adhere one of the circles to the top of each puck.

 • Let dry